who is the artist behind armed with ardor jewelry?

 CAN i request a bespoke or commissioned piece?

 I would be delighted to create a custom piece for you.
 We could explore alternative stone or chain combinations for an existing design, subject to material availability.
 Additionally, if you possess a stone of sentimental value, we could collaborate on a design to set it using the materials I typically work with.
-Please note that bespoke pieces can take up to six weeks to complete, and there is an additional fee for my time determined at the conception of the project.
+Please note that bespoke pieces can take up to six weeks to complete, and there is an additional fee for this service determined at the conception of the project.

 are your pieces hypoallergenic?